tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 </script>

-Most countries have similar tax bracket systems like Australia.
+Most countries have a similar tax bracket system like Australia.

 Taxation in Canada and the US is more complicated with federal and state (provincial) taxes.
+I might add them later when I have time.

+UK's tax rates and public health insurance charges are very similar to Australia's.
+However, its GST is double that of Australia.

 Monaco has no tax on individual income, but it has a GST of 19.6%.
 Russia has a flat tax rate of 13%.

+The devil is in the details.
+Different countries have different ways to apply GST/VAT, which can make your daily expenses or property purchases much more or less expensive.
+Might be a good topic for another post.

 Unlike Australia and the UK where the lowest bracket has a tax rate of zero, Belgium will tax you regardless of how much you earn.

 ![belgium_tax](/assets/images/belgium_tax.png)

+The idea of not charging income tax like Monaco, and focusing on having different rates for goods and services is an interesting one.
+Necessities like food and medicine may enjoy lower rates while luxurious can attract more.

+It's a debate that we rarely heard in Australia, but it might be something we should discuss given the fast-changing economic environment.

 **Caveats:**
 - I consider individual income tax only.